Cherreads

 Three Months Later – The Day Before First Mission

-Yoo was eleven months old chronologically.
+Yoo was eleven months old chronologically, physically, he appeared four years old.

 Iron Rank 15.

 The breakthrough from Bronze to Iron had happened two weeks ago during Master Yoon's final training session.
 The moment his Gi pathways had fully integrated with his spatial understanding, reality itself had clicked.
-Bronze's limitations dissolved.
-Iron's strength flooded in.
+Bronze's limitations dissolved, Iron's strength flooded in.

 Now he stood at the academy's edge, overlooking a void rift from a safe distance.

-It was beautiful—and horrifying.
+It was both beautiful and horrifying.

-A tear in space, edges rippling with non-color.
-Not black—absence.
+A tear in space, edges rippling with non-color, not black, absence.
 The space where reality had been edited out.
-Fifteen meters in diameter.
-Growing by three centimeters daily.
+Fifteen meters in diameter, growing by three centimeters daily.

 "Analysis complete," Akasha reported.
 "Void rift composition: 73% dimensional void, 27% cosmic game energy residue.
 Origin: confirmed as byproduct of Aethon and Chaos's reality manipulation.
 Each game 'move' creates dimensional stress.
 Stress accumulates.
 Eventually: rupture."